Hetty Green: Investing career

 Green followed a contrarian investing strategy, in her words, "I buy when things are low and nobody wants them.
 I keep them until they go up and people are crazy to get them.
 That is, I believe, the secret of all successful business."
 Green invested the interest from her father's trust fund, once again investing as her father had done, in Civil War bonds, which paid a high yield in gold, augmented by railroad stocks.
-Her annual profits during her first year in London amounted to $1.25 million, while the most she ever earned in a day was $200,000.
+Her annual profits during her first year in London amounted to $1.25 million, and the most she ever earned in a day was $200,000.
 Green went on to say, "I believe in getting in at the bottom and out on top.
 I like to buy railroad stocks or mortgage bonds.
 When I see a good thing going cheap because nobody wants it, I buy a lot of it and tuck it away."
+Her investment strategy could perhaps be best described as a "buy low, sell high" position.
 Hetty's discounted greenbacks, bought during the Civil War, were increased in value when Congress passed legislation in 1875 backing them with gold.
 As Hetty said of her investing philosophy, "Before deciding on an investment, I seek out every kind of information about it."

 When the Green family returned to the United States in October 1873, after Edward suffered losses on Wall Street, they settled in Edward's hometown of Bellows Falls, Vermont.
-Hetty quarreled with Edward's mother until her death in 1875.
+Hetty quarreled with Edward's mother until she died in 1875.
 That same year, Hetty covered Edward's losses associated with the London and San Francisco Bank, of which he was one of the directors.
 Hetty bailed Edward out once again in 1884.

 After the 1885 collapse of the financial house John J. Cisco & Son, of which Edward was a partner, it was disclosed Edward had $700,000 in debt.
 Hetty Green's $500,000 represented one-quarter of the bank's assets.
-The bank refused to allow her transfer of her $26 million in stocks, bonds, mortgages, and deeds to the Chemical National Bank, until Edward's debt was paid.
+The bank refused to allow her to transfer her $26 million in stocks, bonds, mortgages, and deeds to the Chemical National Bank until Edward's debt was paid.
 In the end, Hetty made the transfer and paid off her husband's debt, but never forgave Edward.